 As state and local governments implement curfews, shelter-in-place mandates and other public restrictions to slow the spread of COVID-19, it is essential that certain critical industries and workforces within those jurisdictions are permitted to continue operations.

 FMCSA has issued an Emergency Declaration which provides "hours-of-service regulatory relief to commercial vehicle drivers transporting emergency relief in response to the nationwide coronavirus (COVID-19) outbreak."
 The declaration was first issued on 3/13/20.
-It was most recently extended on 6/8/20.
+It was most recently extended until February 28, 2021.

-Motor carriers should read the latest extended Emergency Declaration carefully, because the 6/8 update was narrowed significantly in scope.
-Particularly, FMCSA limited the extension of HOS relief to certain categories of COVID-19 relief operations, which now include drivers transporting:
+Motor carriers should read the latest extended Emergency Declaration carefully.
+In previous versions, the declaration had been narrowed significantly in scope and now includes a category for food, paper products, and grocery store restocking if it falls under the category of “direct assistance goods.”
+The extension of HOS relief now applies to certain categories of COVID-19 relief operations for drivers transporting:

 - Livestock and livestock feed;

-- Supplies necessary to ensure community sanitation and safety to prevent the further spread of COVID-19 (such as masks, gloves, hand sanitizer, soap, and disinfectants).
+- Supplies and equipment necessary for community safety, sanitation, and prevention of community transmission of COVID-19 such as masks, gloves, hand sanitizer, soap and disinfectants; and

-The revised guidance does not include mixed load deliveries of qualified relief supplies.
+Direct assistance does not include routine commercial deliveries, including mixed loads with a nominal quantity of qualifying emergency relief added to obtain the benefits of this emergency declaration.
 ATA encourages motor carriers to review the extended declaration to determine if their operations are included.